On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: The dequantized algorithm for the classical linear systems with geometrically local interactions

 Lemma~\ref{lem:sample-query-est} implies that, for $\zeta\leq \varepsilon/9$, we can calculate an estimate such that Eq.~\eqref{eq:estimate-of-evt-GLI} classically with a probability at least $1-\delta$ at a cost of

 Combined with Eq.~\eqref{eq:runtime-query-PAu}, the final runtime of this procedure is

 \end{proof}

 According to Theorem~\ref{thm:dequantize-qevt} and Definition~\ref{dfn:GLI}, our dequantized algorithm of QEVT has the complexity of $\mathrm{poly}(d)$ for the degree $d$ of the polynomial while the previous work~\cite{gharibian2022dequantizing} that focused on general sparse matrices has the complexity of $\mathrm{exp}(d)$.
+The key point is that, for a geometrically local matrix, $A^d$ has a sparsity bounded by $\mathcal{N}(dr_0)=\mathrm{poly}(d)$, whereas, for a general $s$-sparse matrix, the sparsity of $A^d$ can grow as $s^d$ in the worst case.
 This leads to a significant reduction of the cost of the classical algorithm and broadens the parameter region that is tractable for classical computers.
-Here note that another dequantized algorithm of QSVT for low-rank matrices has the complexity of $\mathrm{poly}(d)$~\cite{jethwani2019quantum, chia2022sampling, gall2023robust, bakshi2024improved}.
-On the other hand, the geometrically local matrix is not in the class of low-rank matrices.
-Thus our result in this section can be regarded as the finding of the new class of matrices that can be dequantized with the complexity of $\mathrm{poly}(d)$.
+We note that, if $A^d$ is assumed to have polynomial sparsity in $d$, the dequantized algorithm for general sparse matrices~\cite{gharibian2022dequantizing} can also have polynomial complexity in $d$.
+Thus our contribution is to identify geometrically local matrices as a natural class for which this property is guaranteed.
+Also note that our result is different from dequantization results based on low-rank assumptions since geometrically local matrices are not necessarily low-rank.